 The last time I marched in Washington, DC was for the Second National March on Washington for Lesbian and Gay Rights.
 At that time I was a budding artist (photographer) in Minneapolis and I was horrified by the utter denial of the AIDS crisis by the Reagan administration.
 A close friend was dying and writing a book called Circle of Hope: Our Stories of AIDS, Addiction, and Recovery.
 I would see Perry at the YWCA writing and editing his in a notebook as he rode a stationary bicycle.
 We did not have laptops or smartphones yet.
 My pals and I went to the march and stayed on a goat farm in Maryland with an HIV+ friend who was working there in hopes of building his immune system with antibodies that occur in raw milk.
-I became obsessed with the feet of the living standing near panels of their friends and loved ones on the AIDS Memorial Quilt and created a photo essay for a small art gallery in St. Paul.
-Coming from several generations of funeral directors, I was inclined to thinking about death and how people memorialize their people.
+I became obsessed with the feet of the living and photographed those standing near panels of their friends and loved ones on the AIDS Memorial Quilt and created a photo essay for a small art gallery in St. Paul.
+Coming from five generations of funeral directors, I was inclined towards thinking about death and how people memorialize one another.

 The five classic stages of grief do not name ‘paralysis’ but that’s the how I describe my initial response the the United States presidential election in November; denial, anger, and depression rolled into one debilitating state before acceptance.